-Apple Inc. has a dedicated team of senior managers for handling the implementation of measures to address the 10 decisions of operations management.
+Managers at various organizational levels of Apple Inc. handle the implementation of measures to address the 10 critical decisions of operations management.
 The company has excellent performance in maximizing efficiency and productivity in operations management.
-This operational efficiency translates to competitive advantages and capabilities that fulfill strategic objectives, ultimately leading to the achievement of Apple’s mission statement and vision statement.
+This operational efficiency translates to competitive advantages and capabilities that fulfill strategic objectives, ultimately leading to the achievement of Apple’s mission and vision.

 5. Layout Design and Strategy.
-Apple’s layout design and strategy emphasize customer expectations.
+Apple’s layout design and strategy emphasize customer experience and sales.
 For example, company-owned and authorized-reseller stores are spacious with minimal décor to ensure focus on the products for sale, such as smartphones, tablets, laptops, and accessories.
-In the company’s other facilities, this decision area of operations management is addressed through innovative office layouts that encourage creativity and efficiency of workflows.
-Creativity is a critical factor among employees involved in product design and development processes at Apple Inc.
+At Apple’s other facilities, this decision area of operations management is addressed through innovative office layouts that encourage creativity and efficiency of workflows.
+Creativity is a critical success factor among employees involved in product design and development processes at Apple Inc.

 7. Supply Chain Management.
 Apple’s supply chain is among the most efficient and streamlined in the world.
-To address this decision area of operations management, the company uses automation of processes and regular monitoring of suppliers.
-This monitoring evaluates supplier capacity and productivity, as well as compliance with the Apple Supplier Code of Conduct.
+To address this critical decision area of operations management, the company uses automation of processes and regular assessment of suppliers.
+In assessment and monitoring, operations managers evaluate supplier capacity and productivity, as well as compliance with the Apple Supplier Code of Conduct.
 The automation aspect serves as a strength of the corporation’s approach to supply chain management.
-Apple’s corporate citizenship and stakeholder management programs are applied alongside strategies in this area of operations management.
+Apple’s corporate citizenship, CSR, ESG, and stakeholder management programs are applied alongside strategies in this area of operations management for an effective and sustainable supply chain.

 8. Inventory Management.
-In this decision area of operations management, Apple Inc. uses different methods of inventory management, such as the serialized method for tracking and control of products.
-The company also uses the first in, first out (FIFO) method, so that most old models are sold before new models are released to the consumer electronics market.
+In this decision area of operations management, Apple Inc. uses multiple methods of inventory management, such as the serialized method for tracking and control of products.
+The company also uses the “first in, first out” (FIFO) method of inventory management for some products, so that most old product models are sold before new models are released to the consumer electronics market.
 Apple Store managers also handle the inventory management of their respective stores.

 9. Scheduling.
-Apple Inc.’s decisions in this area of operations management deal with a combination of automation and manual processes.
-Automation is used for scheduling activities in the supply chain and production processes.
-On the other hand, manual scheduling is used for individual Apple Stores and in some aspects of the company’s offices.
-The main aim of the technology firm in this decision area of operations management is to maximize the capacity utilization of facilities, equipment, and human resources.
+Apple’s decisions in this area of operations management deal with a combination of automation and manual processes.
+Automation is used for scheduling activities in the supply chain, production processes, online services, software updates, and related processes.
+On the other hand, some manual scheduling is used for individual Apple Stores and in some aspects of the company’s offices.
+The main operations management aim of the IT firm in this critical decision area is to maximize the capacity utilization of facilities, equipment, and human resources.

 10. Maintenance.
-Apple Inc. addresses maintenance needs through various personnel, work teams, and business processes involving policies for high productivity and efficiency.
-For example, the company has maintenance teams for its various facilities.
-IT teams also function as maintenance teams for the firm’s servers and other information technology assets.
-The VP for Human Resources ensures that the company’s personnel are always at an adequate capacity to maintain high performance.
+Operations managers at Apple address maintenance needs through various personnel, work teams, and business processes involving policies for high productivity and efficiency.
+For example, IT teams can also function as maintenance teams for Apple’s servers and other information technology assets.
+The company has maintenance teams for its various business processes and facilities.
+The Senior Vice President for Retail + People ensures that the company’s personnel are always at an adequate capacity to maintain high performance.
 Thus, Apple effectively addresses this decision area of operations management for stable operations throughout the business organization.

 Productivity at Apple Inc.